riscv-software-src/riscv-ctg/docs/source/cross_comb.rst

         sub x3, x5, x6

 The test generator also embeds appropriate macros for initialization of registers and signature region pointing registers.

+Note: The cross-combination test generator as of now, does not support load, store and branch instructions